10 Things No One Tells You About Getting Engaged

 3. You'll have to tell your proposal story a million times.

 As soon as you get engaged, one of the first questions people will ask is how you got proposed to.
 Get used to it.
 Telling and retelling the story is part of the fun of being engaged.

 4. People will ask you about a wedding date and location before you've even had a chance to think about it.

 You know how it goes: Everyone is excited.
-But before you've had time to sign up on TheKnot.com and start your checklist, your family and friends are already asking for details like the the venue and your wedding dress.
+But before you've had time to begin working on your checklist, your family and friends are already asking for details like the the venue and your wedding dress.

 Our Advice: If you have no idea where and when the wedding will be, come up with a blanket statement you can use whenever someone asks.
 Say something like, "We're so excited just being engaged right now.
 I'm sure there will be plenty of time to figure out the details in the coming months."
 They'll take the hint.